Anti-Alias/tiled-parser/README.md

 # Tiled Parser
 A simple parser for [Tiled](https://www.mapeditor.org/) .tmx and .tsx files, designed for integration with game engines.

-## Goals
+## Goal
 Provide a parser that conforms to the vast majority of the .tmx and .tsx spec, starting from version 1.0 and beyond.

 ## Non-Goals
 * Loading external tilesets referenced by maps.
-How external resources are loaded can depend a lot on the game engine using it, so it is intentionally left out.
+How external resources are loaded can vary from game engine to game engine, so it is intentionally left out.
 * Parsing editor-specific features like wangsets, terrains, etc.
 * Rendering maps.